3 minute read

 Read: Supply Chain Trends & Insights Report: Transformation

 The problem with change management strategies is that they were designed for a time when change was the exception, not the norm.
 While they’ve evolved significantly over the past few decades to accommodate our now digital-first business world, they still aren’t meant for a world of continuous change.

 Businesses need to move to a culture where change is no longer the exception, it’s the rule.
 How can companies build a culture that embraces change?
 Focus on:

 With success still largely elusive when it comes to business transformation, many companies rely on external partners to help them develop and execute on their strategies.
 95% of leaders rely on outside help to shape business transformation strategy, according to a recent Insight Intelligent Technology™ Report.
 Benefits of working with external transformation consultants:

 “We have helped many businesses throughout their business transformation journeys.
-From developing a strategic workforce plan to addressing specific supply chain weaknesses, our consultants have played important roles in both strategy and execution of initiatives.”-Jennifer D’Angelo, Leader of Business Transformation, Catena Solutions
+From developing a strategic workforce plan to addressing specific supply chain weaknesses, our consultants have played important roles in both strategy and execution of initiatives.”-Jennifer D’Angelo, Vice President at Catena Solutions

 Reach out to us to us to learn more about how we can support you on your business transformation journey.